-Roles of the Attorney General and of the Director of Public Prosecutions
+Roles of the Attorney General and the Director of Public Prosecutions

 The Attorney General of Canada

 The Minister of Justice is, by statute, also the Attorney General of Canada.
-As the chief law officer of the Crown, the Attorney General is responsible for providing legal advice to all government departments and regulating and conducting all litigation for and against the Crown or any department of the Government of Canada.
+As the Chief Law Officer of the Crown, the Attorney General is responsible for providing legal advice to all government departments and for regulating and conducting all litigation for and against the Crown or any department of the Government of Canada.

 Duties of a Prosecutor